webaverse-studios/lore-engine/datasets/data/banters.md

 - I'm gonna need a huge check to clean this up.
 - You're like a puppy I want to hit with a stick.

+# Name
-Name: Battle
+Battle
+# Description
-Description: Battle taunt
+Battle taunt
+# Character:
-Character: Drake Silkbourne
+Drake Silkbourne
-Banters:
+# Banters:
 - You can quit now or you can be vaporized.
 - You can run but you can't hide.
 Or else I can't hit you.
 - Can't you see I'm busy?